-The property at 0 Cataraqui Street has been proposed for residential redevelopment which will, under Ontario law, require the remediation of environmental contamination so that a Record of Site Condition (RSC) can be filed before any above-grade building permits are issued.
-The property has been vacant for many years and has a long history of industrial use including petroleum storage and metals recycling.
+The property at 5 & 7 Cataraqui Street has been proposed for residential redevelopment which will, under Ontario law, require the remediation of environmental contamination so that a Record of Site Condition (RSC) can be filed before any above-grade building permits are issued.
+The property is currently vacant and was most recently used for commercial ice making (Lake Ontario Ice) and storage and distribution of liquid fuels (Rosen Fuels).
+Prior to this, the property was used for the storage and distribution of liquid fuels by other companies and activities in support of tannery operations.
 These former uses in conjunction with other heavy industrial and transportation uses on adjacent lands, and an unregulated filling have left a legacy of soil and groundwater contamination to the extent that the property is considered a brownfield and requires environmental remediation and ongoing risk management measures if residential uses are to be created.